anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is nothing impossible to him who will try.
+Quote: A leader is one who knows the way, goes the way, and shows the way.

-By: Alexander the Great
+By: John C. Maxwell